avantgardnerio/js-upload-manager/README.md

     * Can now create folders in WebDav
     * Can delete files in WebDav
     * Refactored UploadManager to be subservient to WebDavBrowser
+    * Can traverse up and down directory structure, and upload to current location
 * 2014-04-20
     * Uploads working to plain-old-apache (with mod_dav)
     * Remove custom .NET project